CBC Undergraduate Preceptor Program

 The CBC Preceptor Program adheres to the general requirements and guidelines specified in The University of Arizona Undergraduate Preceptorship Policies & Guidelines.
 In addition to these University-level policies, the CBC Preceptorship Program has the following department-specific policies and requirements:

-- Although preceptors may be involved in recording of student participation or attendence data, it is the department’s policy that they should not grade homework assignments or exams.
+Although preceptors may be involved in recording of student participation or attendance data, it is the department’s policy that they should not grade homework assignments or exams.